apes-suite/aotus/doc_pages/index.md

 * **val**: is the variable the value should be stored in, all intrinsic data types should be supported, reals with kind single and double precision
-* **errCode**: Returns an error code with various bits set for different errors, that might happen, while retrieving the variable.
+* **errCode**: Returns an error code with various bits set for different errors, which might happen while retrieving the variable.
   They can be checked by btest, and the different error codes are encoded in
   parameters:
     * **aoterr_fatal**: Something went irrecoverably wrong